 The next time your business ventures into a new jurisdiction that you have not operated in before, you should seek competent counsel for all matters, especially in the complex area of professional and trade licensing law.

-Casey Jenkins is an attorney at Abrahams Kaslow & Cassman LLP who specializes in Construction and Business Law.
-To speak with him about your project, contact him at [email protected] or 402.392.1250.
+Abrahams Kaslow & Cassman LLP specializes in Construction and Business Law.
+To speak with an attorney, call 402.392.1250.